Network Connector

 On Windows, run start.bat.

-The crawler runs in the background.
-Logs are available in the logs folder.
+The crawler will run in the background, and you can view logs in the logs folder.

 📘